 • Wanting a clearer self-understanding of their strengths and struggles.

-What Testing Looks Like for Twice-Exceptional Adults
+What Testing Looks Like for Twice Exceptional Adults

-Testing for adults is comprehensive and involves multiple tools to identify giftedness and co-occurring disabilities.
+A 2e test for adults is comprehensive and involves multiple tools to identify giftedness and co-occurring disabilities.
 Usually, this testing is done to help the person develop strategies to maximize their potential socially and at work, though sometimes it is more specific, such as testing for Mensa membership.

-1. Cognitive and Intellectual Testing for Twice-Exceptional Adults
+1. Cognitive and Intellectual Testing for Twice Exceptional Adults

 Measures overall intelligence, reasoning skills, and creative strengths.
 These tests assess IQ and problem-solving abilities.